 Although we rely primarily on trade secret laws and contractual restrictions to protect the technologies in the PV cells and PV modules we currently manufacture and sell, our success and ability to compete in the future may also depend to a significant degree on obtaining patent protection for our proprietary technologies.
-As of April 26, 2013, we had 40 issued patents and 11 pending patent applications in the PRC.
+As of the date of this annual report, we had 52 issued patents and 18 pending patent applications in the PRC.

-We do not have, and have not applied for, any patents for our proprietary technologies outside the PRC.
+We do not have, and have not applied for, any material patents for our proprietary technologies outside the PRC.
 As the protections afforded by our patents are effective only in the PRC, our competitors and other companies may independently develop substantially equivalent technologies or otherwise gain access to our proprietary technologies, and obtain patents for such technologies in other jurisdictions, including the countries in which we sell our products.
 Moreover, our patent applications in the PRC may not result in issued patents, and even if they do result in issued patents, the patents may not have claims of the scope we seek.
 In addition, any issued patents may be challenged, invalidated or declared unenforceable.
 As a result, our present and future patents may provide only limited protection for our technologies, and may not be sufficient to provide competitive advantages to us.